Create a buzz about books

 Our research shows reading for pleasure can support both reading and wider literacy, skills, as well as bringing benefits for wellbeing and empathy.
 Giving children choice across both formats and genres is essential.
 Peer recommendations and book talk play a significant part in generating enthusiasm for reading.

-Whether you have 10, 20 or 30 minutes to devote to pupils talking about what they have read, sharing preferences or new reading discoveries, explore this resource to discover flexible ideas you can put into practice straightaway that will promote reading for pleasure in your classroom.
+Whether you have 10, 20 or 30 minutes to devote to pupils talking about what they have read, sharing preferences or new reading discoveries, explore our resources to discover flexible ideas you can put into practice straightaway that will promote reading for pleasure in your classroom.

 You might also be interested in